 Artistica Murano Glass Fish Table Lamp

-Materials: Crystal yellow, green and translucent Murano glass, Hand blown in the sommerso technique.
-It has gold flakes in the fins.
+Materials: Crystal yellow, green and translucent Murano glass.
+Ribbed round base.
+Hand blown in the sommerso technique.
+The fish has gold flakes in the fins.
 Striking round red fabric lampshade with gold coloured decoration and a black ribbon bow.
 Brass socket with a porcelain ring.

 Total Height: 63 cm / 24.80”